role of the classroom generalist teacher in the teaching of art runs the

 put a standard before a class and require students to aim to copy it is

-very destructive.
 Drawing is first seeing, perception.

 Duncum states: Very young children are unlikely to take notice of the subject

 while drawing and they have difficulty with proportions.
 (Duncum, p.
 35)

 Creating a climate of quiet concentration, giving the children confidence

 that they can draw, and leading them to let their eyes do the drawing

 results in sensitive, perceptive drawings.
 Moreover, this kind of

 perceptual training is a direct preparation for reading.